-Once a decision has been made to proceed to surgery you will be contacted by staff at the hospital where you are going to have your procedure for a pre-operative assessment.
+Once a decision has been made to proceed to surgery staff at the hospital where you are going to have your procedure for a preoperative assessment will contact you.
 This will either take place on the telephone or at the hospital if you have any medical problems that might require a more detailed assessment.